AslDeveloper07/BankResume/README.md

-# 🏦 Bank Resume Veb Sayti
+# 🏦 Bank Resume Website

-Bu Figma dizayni asosida yaratilgan responsive (moslashuvchan) bank resume veb sayti.
-Sayt desktop va mobil qurilmalarda yaxshi ishlaydi va qulay, chiroyli interfeysga ega.
-Ushbu loyiha faqat bitta sahifa uchun kod yozilgan.
+This is a responsive bank resume website built based on a Figma design.
+The site supports both desktop and mobile devices with a clean and user-friendly interface.
+This project contains code for only a single page.

-## 🎨 Figma Dizayni
+## 🎨 Figma Design

-Asl Figma dizaynini bu yerda ko‘rishingiz mumkin:
+You can view the original Figma design here:
 https://www.figma.com/design/4VP9NDsbWR2qLmQFHIJGmU/%F0%9F%8E%AF-%D0%91%D0%B0%D0%BD%D0%BA-%D1%80%D0%B5%D0%B7%D1%8E%D0%BC%D0%B5--Pages-~15000-16500?node-id=108-12933&t=6rY594IOyDAucQbR-0

-## 📝 Loyiha Tavsifi
+## 📝 Project Description

-- **HTML**, **SCSS**, va **JavaScript** yordamida yaratilgan.
+- Built with **HTML**, **SCSS**, and **JavaScript**.
-- To‘liq responsive bo‘lib, turli ekran o‘lchamlariga, jumladan desktop va mobilga moslashadi.
+- Fully responsive and adapts smoothly to different screen sizes (desktop and mobile).
-- Figma prototipiga asoslangan toza, zamonaviy va qulay dizayn.
+- Clean, elegant, and easy-to-use design based on the Figma prototype.
-- Loyihada faqat bitta sahifa uchun kod yozilgan.
+- The code covers only one page of the website.

-## ✨ Xususiyatlar
+## ✨ Features

-- Desktop va mobil uchun moslashuvchan tartib
+- Responsive layout for desktop and mobile devices
-- Figma asosida toza va zamonaviy dizayn
+- Clean and modern design based on Figma
-- JavaScript yordamida yumshoq animatsiyalar va interaktivlik
+- Smooth interactivity and animations using JavaScript
-- SCSS yordamida modul va boshqarilishi oson stillar
+- SCSS for modular and maintainable styling

-## 🛠 Foydalanilgan Texnologiyalar
+## 🛠 Technologies Used

-- **HTML5** – Tuzilish va markup
+- **HTML5** – Markup and structure
-- **SCSS** – O‘zgaruvchilar va nesting bilan ilg‘or stillash
+- **SCSS** – Styling with variables and nesting
-- **JavaScript** – Dinamik funktsiyalar va UI interaktivligi
+- **JavaScript** – Dynamic features and UI interactions

-## 🚀 Qanday Ishga Tushurish
+## 🚀 How to Run

-Asosiy HTML faylini (masalan, `index.html`) zamonaviy brauzerda oching va sahifani ko‘ring.
+Open the main HTML file (e.g., `index.html`) in any modern web browser to view the page.

 ---

-> 👨‍💻 Figma dizayniga asoslangan o‘rganish loyihasi sifatida ishlab chiqilgan.
+> 👨‍💻 Developed as a learning project following a Figma design.